rodriguesaffonso/brazilian-surviors/README.md

 - Magic Pistol: bullet stop when first bullet kills the enemy quickly

 DONE
+- add upgrade component
+- Manage timer when there is tabs switch or apps switchs
 - fix game end when player dead
 - adds pause and resume features (popup, pause game, correct amange timestamp btw loops)
 - magic bullet can hit any enemy on the way